moldis-group/cebeconf/README.md

 Digital Discovery, 1 (2022) 689-702.

 [Ref-2] [_Accurate Core-Electron Binding Energies at the Cost of a Single-Point Calculation using Transfer Learning Models Trained on Chemical Space_](arxiv link)
-Susmita Tripathy, Shweta Jindal, Raghunathan Ramakrishnan
+Susmita Tripathy, Surajit Das, Shweta Jindal, Raghunathan Ramakrishnan
 To be posted in Arxiv.